FOREX-Dollar mixed after Fed, BOJ messages

 a week against the euro but recovered some ground against the

-hints of a rise in interest rates this year with cuts in the
+balanced hints of a rise in interest rates this year with cuts

-On balance the Fed's message on Wednesday did not go as far
+On balance the Fed's message did not go as far as some in

 Allied to a reduction in the number of rate rises it